echogarden-project/echogarden/docs/Tasklist.md

 ### API
 * Validate timelines to ensure timestamps are always increasing: no negative timestamps or timestamps over the duration of the audio.
 No sentences without words, etc. and correct if needed
-* See whether it's possible to detect and include / remove Emoji characters in timelines
 * Add support for phrases in timelines
 * Accept voice list caching options in `SynthesisOptions`